open-horizon/devops/mgmt-hub/README.md

 - View the Horizon agent daemon status: `systemctl status horizon`
 - View the steps performed in the agreement negotiation process: `hzn eventlog list`
 - View the node policy that was set that caused the helloworld service to deployed: `hzn policy list`
-- Verify the policy matching that resulted in the helloworld service being deployed: `hzn deploycheck all`

 To view resources in the Horizon exchange, first export these environment variables: